frconor-ebook/meditations/_posts/2025-02-10-our-lady-of-lourdes.md

 Fulton Sheen says, "I did my retreat given by that Dominican priest in 1925.
-It\'s not often in the course of your life where you attend a retreat where the preacher frequently says, 'as my wife, Elizabeth used to say.'"
+It\'s not often in the course of your life where you attend a retreat where the preacher frequently says, 'as my wife Elizabeth used to say.'"

 Our Lady is capable of the most monumental conversions.
 On feast days